Develop and Deploy a Python API with Kubernetes and Docker - part II

 1. Docker Compose is a way to manage multi-container applications.
 The article explains how to use Docker Compose to set environment variables and manage containers.

-3. The article describes how to use Google Container Registry (GCR) to store Docker images.
+3. The article describes using Google Container Registry (GCR) to store Docker images.
 It guides readers through configuring Docker to use GCR credentials and pushing Docker images to GCR.

-4. It explains the process of deploying containers to Kubernetes, including creating Pods and Deployments.
-Kubernetes manifest files are used to define the desired state of the application and kubectl commands are used for deployment.
+4. It explains how to deploy containers to Kubernetes, including creating Pods and Deployments.
+Kubernetes manifest files define the desired state of the application, and kubectl commands are used for deployment.

-5. To make services accessible from outside the cluster, the article introduces Kubernetes Services with LoadBalancers.
-It explains how to create a service that maps external ports to Pods, allowing external access to the deployed application.
+5. The article introduces Kubernetes Services with LoadBalancers to make services accessible from outside the cluster.
+It explains creating a service that maps external ports to Pods, allowing external access to the deployed application.

 Storing Data in the Environment when Running Docker